This is my last post of the year, and it's time to take stock of the best of 2019 in personal branding. Articles, Books, Events, Videos, Ideas...

 - 10- In defense of the personal brand.
 Vladimir Estrada

 - 11- Personal brand: how to empower it by creating and managing communities on Twitter?
 Ylse Roa

 - 13- Reinvention and personal branding.
 Neus Arqués

 - 15- How to explain that you want to change and show your potential.
 Arancha Ruiz

 - 16- Being an Attitude, Being the Future.
 Ivan Diaz

-- 17- Vulnerability and Creativity: The most personal of your brand.
+- 17- Vulnerability and Creativity: The most personal thing about your Brand.
 Cristina Mulero

-- 18- Employer Branding and Personal Branding: An Inseparable Union.
+- 18- Employer Branding and Personal Brand: An Inseparable Union.
 Hector Jimenez

-- 19- Take care of your brand health.
+- 19- Take care of your brand's health.
 Paula Fernández-Ochoa

 - 20- Imposter Syndrome.
 Xavi Roca